Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Complexity Analysis

 for a given $\pmb{x} \in \{0,1\}^n$.
 There is a trivial algorithm to solve this problem; namely, we sort items $i$ with $x_i = 1$ by non-decreasing weight $w_i$, and pack items in this order until the budget $B$ cannot accommodate any further items.
 Hence, the adversarial problem can be solved in $O(n)$ time (as it is not necessary to sort the complete vector, see, e.g. \cite[Chapter 17.1]{kortevygen}).
-Now we show that the robust selection problem with interdiction uncertainty affecting the constraints is NP-hard.
+Now we show that the decision version of the robust selection problem with interdiction uncertainty affecting the constraints (ROSel) is hard.

-\begin{theorem} The following decision problem is NP-complete: Given $\pmb{c}\in\mathbb{R}^n_+$, $\pmb{w}\in\mathbb{R}^n_+$, $B\in\mathbb{R}_+$, and $V\in\mathbb{R}_+$, is there a vector $\pmb{x}\in\{0,1\}^n$ with $\sum_{i\in[n]} x_i - \phi(x) \ge 1$ and $\sum_{i\in[n]} c_i x_i \le V$? \end{theorem} \begin{proof} Observe that it is trivial to check if $\sum_{i\in[n]} x_i - \phi(x) \ge 1$ and $\sum_{i\in[n]} c_i x_i \le V$ for a given $\pmb{x}$, which means that the decision problem is indeed in NP.
+\begin{theorem} The following decision problem is NP-complete: Given $\pmb{d}\in\mathbb{N}^n$, $\pmb{w}\in\mathbb{N}^n$, $B\in\mathbb{N}$, and $V\in\mathbb{N}$, is there a vector $\pmb{x}\in\{0,1\}^n$ with $\sum_{i\in[n]} x_i - \phi(\pmb{x}) \ge 1$ and $\sum_{i\in[n]} d_i x_i \le V$? \end{theorem} \begin{proof} Observe that it is trivial to check if $\sum_{i\in[n]} x_i - \phi(\pmb{x}) \ge 1$ and $\sum_{i\in[n]} d_i x_i \le V$ for a given $\pmb{x}$, which means that the decision problem is indeed in NP.

-To show NP-completeness, we make use of the partition problem: Given positive integers $a_1,\ldots,a_n$, is there a set $S \subseteq [n]$ such that $\sum_{i\in S} a_i= A$ with $A=\sum_{i\in[n]} a_i/2$?
+To show NP-completeness, we make use of the partition problem: Given positive integers $v_1,\ldots,v_n$, is there a set $S \subseteq [n]$ such that $\sum_{i\in S} v_i= V$ with $V=\sum_{i\in[n]} v_i/2$?

-Given such an instance of the partition problem, we construct a robust problem with bounded interdiction in the following way.
-Set $c_i = w_i = a_i$ and $B = A - 1$.
+Given such an instance of the partition problem, we construct a robust problem with budgeted interdiction in the following way.
+Set $d_i = w_i = v_i$ and $B = V - 1$.
 Then the constraint

 with